glassworks-projects/mtxln/README.md

 | BERT  | **0.521**             | 0.867/0.86                     | 0.45            |
 | XLNet | 0.258                 | **0.885/0.88**                 | **0.56**        |

+mtl-run.ipynb provides the code for creating and running the model.
+We have also provided a code for testing the performance of our model according to different input maximum sequence length in seq-length.ipynb.

+Although we ran the code on selected GLUE tasks, the same code can be extended to the other GLUE task as well.
+Please refer to the HugingFace library for GLUE tasks (https://huggingface.co/transformers/v2.3.0/examples.html) for more details.

 ## Running this repo

 1. This repository is set up to run on Python 3.8.
 Make sure your Python environment has a matching version.